obspy/obspy/misc/docs/source/coding_style.rst

           """
           print("test")

-* Multiple lines: both ``"""`` are in new lines - also you should try provide a meaningful one-liner description at the top, followed by two linebreaks with further text.
+* Multiple line Doc Strings: both ``"""`` are in new lines - also you should try provide a meaningful one-liner description at the top, followed by two linebreaks with further text.

   .. code-block:: python